sheesh19/workshops-html-css-101/README.md

 6. Now use a `<p>` for some text in your site.
 7. Let's use a link in your HTML with an `<a>` tag.
 8. Lets put `<div>` tags around all of the content we've created so far.
-9. Feel free to include other HTML tags below your the `<div>` you've created.
+9. Feel free to include other HTML tags below your the `<div>` you've created + be creative!

 ### Challenge 2: CSS